 I’m SO excited to share today’s post with you!
-A couple months ago, I implemented some new batch working habits and it changed my work days dramatically.
-The results were immediate and shocking and in my (almost 12?? or is it almost 11? haha) years of blogging I have felt my most productive ever!
+Last year, I implemented some new batch working habits and it changed my work days dramatically.
+The results were immediate and shocking and in my 14+ years of blogging, I have felt my most productive ever!

 So I tried it, and I LOVED it.
 Here’s a bit about my experience!